tigera-solutions/multi-cluster-stateful-workloads-with-cluster-mesh/README.md

 sh setup-mesh.sh
 ```

-The `setup-mesh.sh` script automates the creation of a Calico cluster mesh as outlined in the [Tigera documentation](https://docs.tigera.io/calico-cloud/multicluster/overview), enabling secure and efficient connections between multiple Kubernetes clusters.
+The `setup-mesh.sh` script automates the creation of a Calico Cluster mesh as outlined in the [Tigera documentation](https://docs.tigera.io/calico-cloud/multicluster/overview), enabling secure and efficient connections between multiple Kubernetes clusters.
 Below is a breakdown of the specific Kubernetes resources it creates and configures:

 1. **In the source cluster**, it:
    - Applies Calico federation manifests to install federation roles, rolebindings, and a service account needed for cross-cluster communication.